zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 --------------------

-This section either provides links to, or describes the physical characteristics of the boards that are supported by the quark platform configuration.
+This section either provides links to, or describes the physical characteristics of the boards that are supported by the galileo platform configuration.
 Subsections provide information on pin names, jumper settings, memory mappings and board component layout.